Decoding French Wine Labels and Terms

 “Brut” and “Blanc de Blancs”

-• Blanc de Noirs: A term for sparkling wines to denote a white sparkling wine made with 100% black grapes.
-(Pinot Noir and Pinot Meunier in Champagne)
+• Blanc de Noirs: A term for sparkling wines to denote a white sparkling wine made with 100% black grapes (Pinot Noir and Pinot Meunier in Champagne).

-• Château: A winery
+• Château: A winery.

-• Côtes: Wines from a slope or hillside (contiguous)–usually along a river (e.g. Côtes du Rhône “slopes of the Rhône river”)
+• Côtes: Wines from a slope or hillside (contiguous), usually along a river (e.g. Côtes du Rhône “slopes of the Rhône River”).

-• Coteaux: Wines from a grouping of slopes or hillsides (non-contiguous) (e.g. Coteaux du Layon “slopes along the Layon river”)
+• Coteaux: Wines from a grouping of slopes or hillsides (non-contiguous) (e.g. Coteaux du Layon “slopes along the Layon River”).

-• Cru: Translates to “growth” and indicates a vineyard or group of vineyards typically recognized for quality
+• Cru: Translates to “growth” and indicates a vineyard or group of vineyards typically recognized for quality.

 • cuvée

-“Cuvée” a specific wine/blend.
+“Cuvée” is a specific wine or blend

-• Demi-Sec: off-dry (lightly sweet)
+• Demi-Sec: Off-dry (lightly sweet).

-• Domaine: A winery estate with vineyards
+• Domaine: A winery estate with vineyards.

-• Doux: Sweet
+• Doux: Sweet.

-• Élevé en fûts de chêne: Aged in oak
+• Élevé en fûts de chêne: Aged in oak.

 • Grand vin de Bordeaux